monktastic/blog/pages/metaphysics/quantum-woo.md

 possibility is that QM is wrong, but very few physicists believe that[10].

-Eugene Wigner was (in)famous for his interpretation that conscious beings cause collapse[6], but we can see that he did it to avoid this more troubling
+Eugene Wigner was (in)famous for his interpretation that conscious beings cause collapse[6], but we can see that he perhaps did it to avoid this more troubling conclusion (in 1967):
-conclusion:

 > *This [reduction of the quantum state] takes place whenever the result of an observation enters the